aduth/hijinks/README.md

 The hijinks module exports a single default function export:

 ```
-hijinks( tag: string, attributes: ?object, ...children: mixed[] ): HTMLElement
+hijinks( tag: string|Function, attributes: ?object, ...children: mixed[] ): HTMLElement
 ```

 **tag**

-The `nodeName` of the element to create.
+The tag name of the element to create, or a function ("component") which receives attributes including `children` and is expected to return an HTMLElement.

 **attributes**